hetfs/CProgrammingJourney/1 Basic Syntax and Structure of C/EP-0003-Operators-and-Expressions/0004 Relational Operators.md

 # Relational Operators in C

-Relational operators in C are essential for comparing two values, yielding a boolean result (`true` or `false`).
-These operators are crucial in decision-making processes, controlling the flow of loops, and implementing conditional logic.
-Understanding how to effectively use these operators will enhance your programming skills and enable you to write more robust and efficient code.
+Relational operators in C are fundamental constructs used to compare two values, yielding a boolean result (`true` or `false`).
+These operators are indispensable for decision-making processes, controlling loop flow, and implementing conditional logic.
+A deep understanding of relational operators is essential for writing efficient, robust, and maintainable C programs.

 ---

 ## **Primary Relational Operators**

-Here are the primary relational operators available in C, along with their functionality:
+Relational operators in C are used to compare two operands.
+Here are the primary relational operators along with their functionality:

 1. **Equal to (`==`)**: Checks if two operands are equal.
 2. **Not equal to (`!=`)**: Checks if two operands are not equal.